Find an Attorney (Sometimes Available for Free)

 - Bankruptcy Pro Bono Resource Locator ABI provides an interactive, national locator for consumers needing pro bono bankruptcy services.

 - Besides the D.C.
-Bar’s free Advice and Referral Clinics, there are three other programs in the District of Columbia that may provide free legal representation in bankruptcy cases:
+Bar’s free Advice and Referral Clinics, there are five other programs in the District of Columbia that may provide free legal representation in bankruptcy cases:

 - If you are indigent and need legal representation to pursue or defend against a proceeding within the bankruptcy case, you may be eligible for free representation upon application to the court.
 This program is available to debtors and non-debtor parties.
 Contact the Clerk’s Office for the form used to request free representation.